James Welsh (East India Company officer): Biography

 In April 1812 he commanded a small force sent to quell a rising in the Wainad, which he accomplished after a month of heavy marching and desultory fighting.
 He was promoted to be lieutenant-colonel on 25 January 1813, and was appointed deputy judge-advocate-general, residing at Bangalore.

 On 6 February 1821 Welsh was appointed to command the troops in the provinces of Malabar and Kanara; on 6 May 1823 to command at Vellore; on 23 January 1824 to command in Travancore and Cochin; and on 1 August 1826 to command the Doab field force.
 He arrived at Belgaum in September, and was immediately engaged with the Resident in measures which were successful in preventing a threatened rising at Kolhapur.

 Early in 1829 Welsh went to England on furlough.
 He was promoted to be colonel on 5 June.
 In the following year he published Military Reminiscences, from a Journal of nearly forty years' Active Service in the East Indies, with over ninety illustrations (2 vols.
 8vo, two editions).
 The work remains useful for its descriptions of places and military incidents in southern India.

 Welsh did not return to India until his promotion to major-general on 10 January 1837.
 He was appointed on 1 June to the command of the northern division, Madras presidency, to which was added, in November 1838, the command in Katak.
 He was promoted lieutenant-general on 9 November 1846, and relinquished his command on 16 February following.
 On leaving India the governor in council expressed the high sense entertained of the gallantry and zeal which had marked his service of fifty-eight years.
 He was promoted to be general on 20 June 1854.
 He died at North Parade, Bath, on 24 January 1861.

 Family

-Welsh married at Calcutta, in 1794, Sarah, a daughter of Francis Light, first governor of Prince of Wales Island, Penang, by whom he had numerous offspring.
+In 1794, Welsh married Sarah (a daughter of Francis Light, first governor of Prince of Wales Island, Penang) in Calcutta.
+The couple had numerous children.